cyrusnimda/beestest/README.md

 The objective of this exercise is to create a PHP application that performs the following tasks:

 * A web page must be produced as the interface to play the game.
-Styling is not expected nor necessary. â€¢ A button must be present to kick off the process of hitting a random bee.
+Styling is not expected nor necessary.
+A button must be present to kick off the process of hitting a random bee.
 * All code must be submitted to work in a local environment.
 Hosted solutions will be rejected.
 * The game must adhere to the following rules and constraints.